foxx553/PLD_COMP/README.md

 ⚠️ The installation process has been tested for Ubuntu and MacOS only.

-#### ANTLR installation
+#### Prerequisites

+Before building your compiler, you should install antlr using your distribution's package manager, or by running the provided shell script: `install-antlr.sh`.

 -   For Ubuntu : `sudo apt install antlr4 libantlr4-runtime-dev default-jdk`
 -   Windows : use WSL2
--   For every other linux distros : execute the "pld-comp/install-antlr.sh" file
+-   For every other linux distros : execute the `pld-comp/install-antlr.sh` file

 #### Build

+`Makefile` contains the build logic.

+The Makefile requires a config.mk file that defines several variables (ANTLR, ANTLRJAR, ANTLRINC and ANTLRLIB) containing the path of your ANTLR installation.

 Create a config.mk file in your compiler folder with the paths to ANTLR.
 Here is an example :
 ```